 - The service is important for Chinese customers who appeal before shopping online.

-It is best that you have someone to answer queries when the Chinese are shopping online – 7 to 8 am in the morning until midnight is a good guideline.
+It is best that you have someone to answer queries immediately when your Chinese customers are shopping online – 7 to 8 am until midnight is a good guideline.

 - Payments are not like in most western markets where credit cards are widespread.